 Degree in hand and working way before her peers, Laura soon realized it might have been more fun to swim and take her time getting a degree – one that fulfilled her desire to understand the connection between body and mind.
 This desire would eventually lead to her love of yoga and all things spiritual.

 After losing her brother she experienced deep healing from yoga and decided it was time to share the healing with others.
 The presence of yoga had been a constant in her life for many years.
-Her mother, an avid practitioner and teacher, had planted the seed.
-Laura studied every book and every teacher that came to Dallas, until she finally found her true teacher, Tias Little.
-She studied with Tias and his wife Surya in their home town Santa Fe while continuing life in Dallas.
+Her mother, an avid practitioner, and a teacher had planted the seed.
+Laura studied every book and every teacher that came to Dallas until she finally found her true teacher, Tias Little.
+She studied with Tias and his wife Surya in their hometown Santa Fe while continuing life in Dallas.
 She currently studies under Rod Stryker, Para Yoga, Arpita Shah, Om Yoga Journey for Ayurveda, and The Mindful School, mindfulness for children.